kilipan/nasin-toki/README.md

 TODO

 ### the particle `pi`
-To modify the head with another compounded expression instead of a single content word, we precede that expression with `pi`.
+To modify the head of one phrase with another phrase instead of a single content word, we precede that second phrase with `pi`.

 Example:
 `poki pi telo wawa` ("strong-liquid container", e.g. a cup of coffee), but